 Real vs. Fake?
 Your Ultimate Guide To Sustainable Christmas Trees

-In this article, you will learn about how sustainable both real and artificial trees are, and how you can minimize the environmental footprint of your tree whichever you choose to have.
+In this article, you will learn about how sustainable both real and artificial trees are.
+You will also discover how you can minimize the environmental footprint of your tree, whichever you choose to have.

 How sustainable are real, natural Christmas trees?